pragma-/pbot/doc/VirtualMachine.md

  * host: your physical Linux system hosting the virtual machine
  * guest: the Linux system installed inside the virtual machine

+The commands below will be prefixed with `host$` or `guest$` to reflect where the command should be executed.

 ## Initial virtual machine set-up
 These steps need to be done only once during the first-time set-up.